micheleberetta98/hasking/README.md

 Given these, there are only 3 types of lines: state transitions, control instructions and the initial tape value.

-You can see a complete example in `example.txt`.
+You can see a complete example in `example.hsk`.

 The structure is as follows:
 ```